LoveKapibarasan/mail_templates/README.md

 5. **On first run,** the app will prompt you to log in with your Google account and authorize access.
 This will generate a `token.json` file for future use.

 **Note:**
-- Never commit your `credentials.json` or `token.json` to version control.
 - For more details, see the [Gmail API Python Quickstart](https://developers.google.com/gmail/api/quickstart/python).
-## Notes

-- For Gmail OAuth2, you must set up Google API credentials.
-See [Gmail API Python Quickstart](https://developers.google.com/gmail/api/quickstart/python).
-- The application supports scrollable forms for usability.
-- All email content is rendered using the Jinja2 template engine.

-## License

-MIT License

----

-**Author:** Takanori Nagashima